padrinobook/padrinobook/02-job-board-application.md

 ### Navigation

 Next we want to create the top-navigation for our application.
-We need some own CSS to style the custom parts of our application without changing the twitter-bootstrap layout files.
+We need some of our own CSS to style the custom parts of our application without changing the twitter-bootstrap layout files.
 Let's create the *app/stylesheets/application.sass*

     body